Khris Davis' 2-run homer leads Athletics to sweep of Yankees

 Yankees: CF Aaron Hicks missed his third straight day with tightness in his left leg that he experienced during Thursday night's 10-inning loss. ...
 LHP Chapman had been out since May 13 with inflammation in the rotator cuff of his pitching shoulder. ...
 Holliday returned to the lineup at DH after sitting Saturday with an allergic reaction to something he ate.

-Athletics: Starting right-hander Andrew Triggs, on the 10-day DL with a strained left hip, received a second opinion and was scheduled for a cortisone injection. ...
+Athletics: Starting RHP Andrew Triggs, on the 10-day DL with a strained left hip, was scheduled for a cortisone injection. ...
 Home plate umpire Ted Barrett took a ball off the left knee in the fifth but was fine to stay in the game.

 DELAYED